sharifbhuiyan/Kickstarter_analysis/README.md

 ## 3. Final Outcomes from analysis:

 ### Theater Outcomes by Launch Date
-1)	From the analysis, it is cleared that the most successful month for Kickstarter campaigns was May.
+  - From the analysis, it is cleared that the most successful month for Kickstarter campaigns was May.
-2)	Jan, Mar, Sep, Nov and Dec all had almost the same number of failed campaigns launched.
-Though successful and failed outcomes of December showing almost in same point.
+  - <p align="justify">Jan, Mar, Sep, Nov and Dec all had almost the same number of failed campaigns launched.
+Though successful and failed outcomes of December showing almost in same point. <p>